ToCraft/Laby-Music-Info/README.md

 # LabyMod Music Info Addon

-This small LabyMod addon features  a small music player, where you can see what song you're listing to!
+This small LabyMod addon features  a small music info widget, where you can see what song you're listing to!
 It can show you:
 - track name
 - artists